OlliL/breslau-standesamtregister/README.md

 I wrote two small Java programs to capture the data.
 They were written in a hurried, spaghetti-code style... don't look too closely ;)

 The recorded JSON files with all the raw data can be found [here](https://github.com/OlliL/breslau-standesamtregister/tree/main/data).
+Not listed registers (holes) in the JSON data count as lost registers.
+If for example only the main register volume 13 of year 1878 exists in the JSON data, register volumes 1-12 other main registers are lost as well as register volumes 1-13 of the secondary register.

 The generated output is available here: